 How to Fix HP Printer is Offline in Windows 10

-- Write control panel in the search part at the foot of the Cortana pop up and hit/tap Control Panel (Desktop app) at the zenith.
+- Write control panel in the search part on the taskbar and click Control Panel (Desktop app) from the top.

 - Control Panel unwinds on the screen.
 Try to find Devices and Printers link and click/tap on this.

 - Devices and Printers window emerges.
-Implement a right-click on the printer you are running on your system and opt for See what’s printing in the context menu.
+Right-click on the printer you are running on your system and select See what’s printing in the context menu.

 - A driver window for running printer comes to sight on the screen.
 Click Printer at the uppermost right corner.
 A drop down menu unfolds.
 See whether the option Pause printing is ticked.
 If yes then untick this by clicking on it.

-- If you like to remove pause from the particular document right click on the document in your printer driver window and opt for Pause.
+- If you like to remove pause from the particular document right click on the document in your printer driver window and select Pause.

 - Now take a printout.